DustinVK/DustinVK/README.md

 - 👋 Hi, I’m @DustinVK.
 I am a software engineering (dmse) student at Ferris State University.
 - 👀 I’m interested in machine learning, cloud computing, mobile and web development, applications development.
 - 🌱 I’m currently learning:
+- * Building highly scalable microservices for the web
-- * How to build RESTful web services in Java Spring and C# ASP.net Core
+- * How to build and improve machine learning models
-- * Machine Learning theory and modeling
-- * Deploying applications to cloud infrastructure (AWS)
 - 💞️ I’m looking to collaborate on cool and interesting projects, web apps, mobile apps, games, open source software.
 - 📫 How to reach me: dustinvankrimpen@gmail.com